- Free plan, no time limit

 For example, let's say you are a user of a blockchain network.
 This blockchain rewards you each time you confirm transactions just because the confirmed transaction helps the blockchain to operate more securely.

 If you confirm more transactions, you earn more rewards.
 This means better security for the network and an increased number of rewards for you.
 It's like a win-win situation for everyone.
 And this is exactly why incentives or rewards play an important role in blockchain networks.

 Why is incentive design important?

-MIKE GOLDEN, a lead engineer at consensus, has noted, "Blockchain gives programmable money; when you program money, you can program incentives; when you program incentives, you can program people."
-By using blockchain technology, we have the capacity to build and implement large-scale structures for incentivizing human behaviour at certain end.
+MIKE GOLDEN, a lead engineer at Consensus, has noted, "Blockchain gives programmable money; when you program money, you can program incentives; when you program incentives, you can program people."
+By using blockchain technology, we have the capacity to build and implement large-scale structures for incentivizing human behavior at certain ends.